awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/README.rst

 These are examples for the AWS SDK for JavaScript v3 public documentation.

-The `prerelease version of the version 3 of the SDK <at https://github.com/aws/aws-sdk-js-v3>`_ is available.
+The `preview of version 3 of the SDK <at https://github.com/aws/aws-sdk-js-v3>`_ is available.

-The topic containing this example is in the `AWS SDK for JavaScript Developer Guide v3 <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/sqs-examples-managing-visibility-timeout.html`_ .
+The topic containing this example is in the `AWS SDK for JavaScript Developer Guide v3 <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/sqs-examples-managing-visibility-timeout.html>`_ .

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
 TypeScript extends of JavaScript so these examples can also be run as JavaScript.
-For more information, see [TypeScript homepage](https://www.typescriptlang.org/).
+For more information, see the `TypeScript homepage <https://www.typescriptlang.org/>`_ .

 Prerequisites
 =============